 Will the extension protect my privacy on public Wi-Fi?

 Yes.
 The extension encrypts your browser traffic and masks your IP when connected, which helps protect against local network eavesdropping on public Wi-Fi.
+Norton vpn encryption and how it protects your data online with AES-256, security protocols, and privacy features 2026

 How does the kill switch work in the Surf vpn chrome extension?